 Schedule dates with your kid.
 Just the two of you.
 One of our favorites is a trip to the library and cooking a meal together.
 Not only does it help you bond, but teaches him skills he will later use in life.
 Another one is playing a “Would You Rather” card game, and end up arguing about each other’s opinions.

 Figure out what things make your kid feel loved, not what your idea of loving your kid is, but what makes him or her feel loved and understood.

 Get rid of the idea of “the perfect kid.”
 I thought my son would grow up to like sports and want to be an athlete.
 I pictured and created an image of what my son should be like and how he should behave before he was born, without giving him a chance to create his own path in life.
 This was one of the most selfish acts I have done.
 My son Angel couldn’t be farther from my original image of him.
 He has no interest in playing any sports.
 His life is his guitars and creating music.

 All areas of my life are a continuous work in progress.
-I can, however, now say that I have the best relationship with my now teenaged 15-year-old son.
+I can, however, now say that I have a better relationship with my teenage son.
 And it continues to improve as I work on myself.